KimNorgaard/validates_hostname/README.md

   the hostname cannot consist of a single numeric label)
 - option to specify a list of valid TLDs
 - options to allow for wildcard hostname in first label (for use with DNS)
+- option to allow for a trailing dot (root label) in the hostname

 See also http://www.zytrax.com/books/dns/apa/names.html